-(6) "Distribute" means to physically transfer from a production or importation facility and irrevocably release into commerce for use as a motor vehicle fuel in California.

-(7) "Distributor" has the same meaning as defined in section 20999 of the Business and Professions Code.
+Designated clean fuel does not include electricity unless the Board concludes, based on the analysis conducted pursuant to section 2302(c), that public charging infrastructure for electric vehicles should be incorporated into this regulation. - (6) "Distribute" means to physically transfer from a production or importation facility and irrevocably release into commerce for use as a motor vehicle fuel in California. - (7) "Distributor" has the same meaning as defined in section 20999 of the Business and Professions Code.

-(8) "Dual-fuel vehicle" means any motor vehicle that is engineered and designed to be capable of operating on gasoline, and on liquified petroleum gas, CNG or liquified natural gas.

-(9) "Executive officer" means the executive officer of the Air Resources Board, or his or her designee.

-(10) "Fleet operator" means, for any given calendar year, the operator in that year of fifteen or more low-emission vehicles that are certified on a particular designated clean fuel and that are under common ownership or operation in California.

-(10.5) "Fleet vehicle" means one of fifteen or more low-emission vehicles that are certified on a particular designated clean fuel and that are under common ownership or operation in California.

-(11) "Flexible fuel vehicle" means any alcohol-fueled motor vehicle that is engineered and designed to be operated using any gasoline-alcohol mixture or blend.

-(12) "Franchise," "franchisor," and "franchisee" have the same meaning as defined in section 20999 of the Business and Professions Code.

-(13) "Gasoline supplier" means any person, including affiliates of such person, who produces gasoline for use in California or imports gasoline into California.

-(14) "Import" means to bring motor vehicle fuel into California for the first time for use in motor vehicles in California.

-(15) "Liquid designated clean fuel" means any designated clean fuel that is dispensed into motor vehicles in liquid form.

-(16) "Low-emission vehicle" means any vehicle certified to the transitional low-emission vehicle, lowemission vehicle, ultra-low-emission vehicle, super ultra-low emission vehicle, or zero emission vehicle standards established in Title 13, California Code of Regulations, sections 1960.1 or 1961.

-(17) "Major breakdown" means an unforeseeable mechanical or electrical failure off CNG dispensing equipment which cannot in the exercise of reasonable diligence be repaired in 72 hours or less.
+- (8) "Dual-fuel vehicle" means any motor vehicle that is engineered and designed to be capable of operating on gasoline, and on liquified petroleum gas, CNG or liquigfied natural gas. - (9)(8) "Executive \bullet Officer" means the \bullet Executive \bullet Officer of the Air Resources Board, or his or her designee. - (10)(9) "Fleet operator" means, for any given calendar year, the operator in that year of fifteen or more lowzero-emission vehicles that are certified on a particular designated clean fuel and that are under common ownership or operation in California. - (10.3) "Fleet vehicle" means one of fifteen or more lowzero-emission vehicles that are certified on a particular designated clean fuel and that are under common ownership or operation in California. - (11) "Flexible-fuel vehicle" means any alcohol-fueled motor vehicle that is engineered and designed to be operated using any gasoline-alcohol mixture or blend. - (12)(11) "Franchise," "franchisor," and "franchisee" have the same meaning as defined in section 20999 of the Business and Professions Code. - (12.1) "Gasoline" means finished gasoline and gasoline blendstocks. - (13) "Gasoline supplier" means any person, including affiliates of such person, who produces gasoline for use in California or imports gasoline into California. - (14)(13) "Import" means to bring motor vehicle-fuel into California for the first time for use in motor vehicles in California. - (14) "Importer" means the person who owns an imported product when it is received at the import facility in California. - (15) "Liquid designated clean fuel" means any designated clean fuel that is dispensed into motor vehicles in liquid form. - (16) "Low-emission vehicle" means any vehicle certified to the transitional low-emission vehicle, low-emission vehicle, ultra-low-emission vehicle, super ultra-low emission vehicle, or zero-emission vehicle standards established in Title 13, California Code of Regulations, sections 1960.1 or 1961. - (17)(15) "Major breakdown" means an unforeseeable mechanical or electrical failure off CNG of clean fuel dispensing equipment which cannot in the exercise of reasonable diligence be repaired in 72 hours or less.

-(19) "Minor breakdown" means an unforeseeable mechanical or electrical failure of CNG dispensing equipment which can in the exercise of reasonable diligence be repaired in 72 hours or less.

-(20) "Non-retail facility" means any establishment at which a designated clean fuel is supplied or offered for supply to motor vehicles, but is not supplied or offered to the general public.
+- (16) "Major refiner/importer of gasoline" and "refiner/importer" mean a position holder who is also a producer of gasoline in California or importer of gasoline into California, and their total gasoline production and imports amounts to 500 million gallons or more for the calendar year, as determined from State Board of Equalization Motor Vehicle Fuel Distribution Reports used by the Board of Equalization to assess motor vehicle fuel taxes at the terminal rack. - (17) "Market share" is the value that represents the percent of gasoline production and imports made by a major refiner/importer of gasoline as determined pursuant to section 2306.5. - (19)(18) "Minor breakdown" means an unforeseeable mechanical or electrical failure of clean fuelCNG dispensing equipment which can in the exercise of reasonable diligence be repaired in 72 hours or less. - (20)(19) "Non-retail facility" means any establishment at which a designated clean fuel is supplied or offered for supply to motor vehicles, but is not supplied or offered to the general public.